 You'll use the sand to supply "adjustable flooring" for your rigid plastic pond liner.
 Along with a carpenter's level, this will come in handy when you attempt to get your pond liner to sit level in its hole.

-But before doing any digging for backyard waterfalls, have a certified electrician install a GFCI (ground fault circuit interrupter) outlet near where the pond and waterfall will be, if you don't already have one.
+But before doing any digging for outdoor waterfalls, have a certified electrician install a GFCI (ground fault circuit interrupter) outlet near where the pond and waterfall will be, if you don't already have one.
 Since the cord length of the pump I selected was 6', I determined a location for mine that would be within 6' of the outlet.
 An ideal location in your landscaping for a waterfall is near a patio, where you can enjoy its soothing sounds.

 On Page 2 we'll begin with the digging the pond for the backyard waterfall....